craterone/mtr/README.md

 ## Usage

 ```
-  mtr - MTR command wrapper , and send the report to the server
+   mtr-online - MTR command wrapper , and send the report to the server

   Usage:
-    mtr [flags] [arguments]
+    mtr-online [flags] [arguments]

   Commands:
     help [command]  # Help about any command.